DOI-USGS/snow-to-flow/CONTRIBUTING.md

 Create a GitHub pull request early in the process so that the project maintainers will be aware of your effort and able to coordinate your changes with current development.

+For additional information, please see the [USGS software development best practices guide][https://github.com/usgs/best-practices] and the [USGS Code of Scientific Conduct][https://www.usgs.gov/about/organization/science-support/science-quality-and-integrity/fundamental-science-practices].